Supplier Management–Benefits, Process, & Best Practices

-Globalization has swept today’s businesses off their foundations and has rendered the business processes more dynamic, competitive and complex.
-Consequently, almost all organizations engage with third parties, more commonly known as suppliers, for provision of various goods and services to maximize their own business performance.
-Suppliers form an indispensable part of any business, and hence, managing suppliers throughout their lifecycle and engaging in effective supplier relationship management is crucial.
+Globalization has swept today’s businesses off their foundations and has rendered the business processes more dynamic, competitive, and complex.
+Consequently, all organizations engage with suppliers for the provision of various goods and services to maximize business performance.
+Suppliers form an indispensable part of any business, and hence, managing suppliers is crucial.

 What is Supplier Management?

-This includes, but is not limited to, identification, selection and management of relevant suppliers coupled with effective evaluation of their performance to ensure they are providing maximum value for the organization’s third-party requirements.
+This includes, but is not limited to, identification, selection, and management of relevant suppliers coupled with a practical evaluation of their performance to ensure they are providing maximum value for the organization’s third-party requirements.

-When it comes to comes to establishing why businesses necessitate supplier management, there are two main pillars we need to recognize:
+When it comes to establishing why businesses necessitate supplier management, there are two main pillars we need to recognize:

 - To evaluate if the suppliers are performing as per the organizational requirements